The best torrent sites are typically the best for a short period of time—so try not to get too attached to your favorite.

-Popular torrent site Torrent Hound voluntarily chose to shut down this week, putting an end to a nine-year run.
-The founder cited unpaid bills, failing traffic numbers, and "getting constantly bugged by anti-piracy agents" as the reason for its closure, according to TechTimes.
-The shuttering of Torrent Hound makes it the third major torrent player to jump this year, following KickAss Torrents and Torrentz.
+Torrent Hound voluntarily chose to shut down in 2016, putting an end to a nine-year run.
+The shuttering of Torrent Hound made it the third major torrent player to jump ship in a given year, following KickAss Torrents and Torrentz.
+The founder cited unpaid bills, falling traffic numbers, and "getting constantly bugged by anti-piracy agents" for the site's closure, according to TechTimes.

-Torrent sites are often a crippling lawsuit or a staff revolt away from being taking offline.
+This wasn't a surprise.
+Torrent sites are often a crippling lawsuit or a staff revolt away from being taken offline.
 Torrents are constantly under fire from copyright holders, anti-piracy groups and authorities of different countries.
-They are forced to constantly find loopholes to stay afloat amid changing copyright and anti-piracy laws and regulations.
+Even the best torrenting sites are forced to constantly find loopholes to stay afloat amid changing copyright and anti-piracy laws and regulations.

-That being said, if you're used to file-sharing on the Internet, you're used to adapting.
+That being said, if you're accustomed to file-sharing on the internet then you're used to adapting.
+And there’s no shortage of new torrent sites in 2018.
 Curious about the best KickAss Torrents and Torrent Hound alternatives?
-Here are the best torrent sites that are still remaining:
+Here are the best torrent sites still up and running.